How to File a Roof Insurance Claim in Massachusetts

 1. Review and sign the roofing contract (ensure it reflects the agreed scope)

-2. Submit required permits (Roofing Doctors handles permit acquisition)
+2. Submit required permits (Roofing Doctor handles permit acquisition)

 3. Repairs proceed